rdldesign/rdldesign.github.io/README.md

 Key technologies

-Microsoft Power Platform (with a focus on PowerBI and Power Automate), Python, HTML, CSS, Postman, Alexa
+Microsoft Power Platform (with a focus on PowerBI and Power Automate), Python, HTML, CSS, Postman, Alexa, Node.js